 Moving from putting on shows – to – showing people that they’re loved.

-Moving from getting people to raise their hands in a service – to – having a hands on approach in service.
+Moving from getting people to raise their hands in a service – to – having a hands raised in the service of others.

 Moving from the collection of people – to – compassion for people.